Last Minute Victories

 Jocelyne Lamoureux’s shot gave Team USA the lead.
 But, that beautiful deke would be for naught if it wasn’t for her teammate, Maddie Rooney, the goalie.
-Her save on Canada’s final attempt secured the lead and the gold medal for Team USA.
+Her save on Canada’s final attempt secured the lead and the gold medal for Team USA in Women’s Hockey.

-The tenacity of Kikkan Randall laid the foundation for the team that ended 42 years of Olympic obscurity for Team USA, but it was the efforts of Jessie Duggan in the final moments of the race that brought home the gold.
+The tenacity of Kikkan Randall laid the foundation for the team that ended 42 years of Olympic obscurity for Team USA, but it was the efforts of Jessie Duggan in the final moments of the race that brought home the gold in Cross-Country Skiing.

-You need someone on your team whose entire focus is on the ‘Last’ minute – the moment where they have called you and are placed on hold.
+You need someone on your team whose entire focus is on the ’Last’ minute – the moment where they have called you and are placed on hold.’
 Your foundation is set.
-All you need now is to put US on hold.
-On-Hold Concepts is the teammate who will secure your lead and give you the last minute push you need to bring home the gold.
+On-Hold Concepts is the teammate who will secure the lead and give you the last minute push you need to bring home the gold.

 See you on the podium.